 How long have you been using Anime Studio?

-What software do you use with Anime Studio?
+What software did you use before Anime Studio?

 What was your first experience with Anime Studio?